5 Facts to Keep You Healthy This Winter

 A cardiologist at Rush,Gary Schaer 3, MD says this is true.

-The reason why it is true is that the cold weather constricts the arteries and the sudden increased workload on the heart from any extreme activity, including shoveling, puts you at risk.
+The reason is that the cold weather constricts the arteries, and a sudden increased workload on the heart from any extreme activity, including shoveling, puts you at risk.

 "It's a more stressful activity than most winter sports," says Schaer.
 "In just two minutes, your heart rate can reach a dangerous point."